-It should be noted that there are other adapted sports that are not included in the program of the Paralympic Games but are practiced in a regulated manner.
+It should be noted that there are other sports for people with disabilities that are not included in the program of the Paralympic Games but are practiced in a regulated manner (Move United, 2021).

-- 1. Which is the most important international legislation related to disabilities? - a) The Convention on Disabilities - b) The Convention on Rights of People with Disabilities - c) The Convention on Rights of Persons with Disabilities - d) The Disabilities Convention - 2.
-Which is the optimal model of disability? - a) Medical model - b) Charity model - c) Social / human right model of disability - d) All of the above - 3.
-Is there a difference between the terms adapted sport and inclusive sport? - a) Yes, there is a difference, inclusive sport refers to a more recreational practice and adapted sport refers to adapting a sport discipline. - b) The term changes depending on the country we are in. - c) Yes, there is a difference, inclusive sport refers to adapting a sport discipline and adapted sport refers to a more recreational practice. - d) No, it is the same - 4.
-How many sports are currently selected for the Paralympic Games? - a) 21 - b) 28 - c) 27 - d) 44 - 5.
-During football 5 games, how should the public conduct themselves? - a) They should cheer as much as possible as in any sporting event. - b) The crowd must remain silent throughout the match, to allow both teams to hear the sound of the ball.
-Shouting and clapping are only allowed when a goal is scored. - c) They can only cheer if the team allows it. - d) It is forbidden to speak or emit sounds at any time during the match.
+- Which is the most important international legislation related to disabilities? - A. The Convention on Disabilities. - B. The Convention on Rights of People with Disabilities. - C. The Convention on Rights of Persons with Disabilities. - D. The Disabilities Convention. - 2.
+Which is the optimal model of disability? - A. Medical model. - B. Charity model. - C. Social / human right model of disability.

+- D. All of the above. - 3.
+Is there a difference between the terms adapted sport and inclusive sport? - A. Yes, there is a difference, inclusive sport refers to a more recreational practice and adapted sport refers to adapting a sport discipline. - B. The term changes depending on the country we are in. - C. Yes, there is a difference, inclusive sport refers to adapting a sport discipline and adapted sport refers to a more recreational practice. - D. No, it is the same. - 4.
+How many sports are currently selected for the Paralympic Games? - A. 21. - B. 28. - C. 27. - D. 44. - 5.
+During football 5 games, how should the public conduct themselves? - A. They should cheer as much as possible as in any sporting event. - B. The crowd must remain silent throughout the match, to allow both teams to hear the sound of the ball.
+Shouting and clapping are only allowed when a goal is scored. - C. They can only cheer if the team allows it. - D. It is forbidden to speak or emit sounds at any time during the match.